Your servers and web hosting hardware are the backbone of your entire business as a web hosting provider.

 Staff Education

 None of your maintenance practices will be effective without investing in ongoing education and training for your IT staff.
-As your infrastructure evolves, ensure your technicians have the proper:

 - certifications and expertise for new hardware models.